Kafka - File Streaming

 // Open specified file stream

-using var fileStream = System.IO.File.OpenRead(filePath);
+await using FileStream fileStream = System.IO.File.OpenRead(filePath);

 // Filename property that is also exported as header.